mkhaled87/pFaces-OmegaThreads/README.md

 The drone in suppost to infinitly-often visit some pickup stations.
 Once reaching a pickup station (pickup1 or pickup2), the dron should finish a delivery task by reaching the corresponding delivery stateion (delivery1 or delivery2).
 During the continous operation, the drone should never hit any of the obstacles.
-If the battery. of the robot goes into a low-battery state, it should go to the charging station to charge.
+If the battery of the drone goes into a low-battery state, it should go to the charging station to charge.
 In case you like to know more about OmegaThreads, we advise you to start reading the **Getting Started** section below.

 ## **Building and running OmegaThreads using Source Code**